If in the "Frames" option, use the buttons at left to move

 material for their collections.
 I have been both a buyer and seller on

-the E-Bay Auction site for about 2 years and continue to be active on
+the E-Bay Auction site since 1997 and continue to be active on

 no question that the auction site is a great advance for our hobby.
 But